DFKI-NLP/InterroLang/README.md

 ```

 ## User Guide
-After the project is set up, we provide a [user guidance](https://github.com/nfelnlp/InterroLang/blob/main/utils/user_guide.py) using Selenium to demonstrate how to use our system if you have Chrome Browser available.
+After the project is set up, we provide an optional [user guide](https://github.com/nfelnlp/InterroLang/blob/main/utils/user_guide.py) using Selenium to demonstrate how to use our system if you have a Chrome Browser available.

 ## How to use custom input
 ### Supported operations
-1. feature importance on token level
+1. Feature importance on token level
-2. feature importance on sentence level
+2. Feature importance on sentence level
-3. prediction
+3. Prediction
-4. similarity
+4. Similarity
-5. rationalization
+5. Rationalization

 ### Process
 #### 1. Enter your custom input in the text area and then click send button.
 Be aware: you have to choose **"Custom input"** in the selection box.